rocky-linux/rockylinux.org-gatsby/content/news/rocky-linux-8-3-rc1-release.md

 ## FAQ
 > What is a release candidate?

-A release candidate is a beta version of a product that has the potential to be stable.The intent of a release candidate is for the community to test and validate expected functionality of Rocky Linux and report any bugs if present.
+A release candidate is a beta version of a product that has the potential to be stable.
+The intent of a release candidate is for the community to test and validate expected functionality of Rocky Linux and report any bugs if present.

 > Where can I download the release candidate?